Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-What do we mean by my cost of health care?
-What it means is that a major portion of the payments you make are used to pay direct medical care charges.
-That money is distributed between hospital visits, doctor’s appointments, prescription medications, medical tests, physical therapy, dental care, wellness programs, gym discounts and any other expenses to keeping you healthy.
-Even if you never use any of these, your premiums contribute to the pool of money insurers use to pay the medical bills for all members.
+A major portion of your premium payments is used to pay medical care charges.
+The money helps cover hospital visits, doctor’s appointments, prescription medications, medical tests, physical therapy, dental care, wellness programs, gym discounts and other expenses that help keep you healthy.
+Even if you never use any medical or health-related services, your premiums still go to a pool of money used to pay the medical bills for all health plan members.

-Let’s say you need to go to the hospital.
-Money from your premium that goes to the hospital helps to pay for the cost of running the hospital.
-For example, it pays their staff to check in patients, clean and manage medical equipment, information technology and finance.
-They also make profits from health insurance, which they use to build new hospitals, testing facilities and programs and equipment to improve quality of care.
-To ensure the best of care, hospitals often need to buy new equipment to replace old outdated equipment for testing, treating and diagnosing patients.
-Last but not least, hospitals also have to pay all their nurses and other health care professionals.
+Money from your premium helps pay for the cost of running the hospital.
+For example, it pays for staff, maintenance of medical equipment, information technology and financial management.
+Any profit created from health insurance is used to build new hospitals and testing facilities, create care programs and purchase new equipment for testing, treating and diagnosing patients.
+Last but not least, hospitals also have to pay their nurses and other health care professionals.

-No matter how hard we try to reach every American and help them to get covered, it is a slow going process.
-For those who are not insured and need care, this can result in a bill being paid out of pocket over a long period of time.
-This can be a high expense to the patient and a loss of well-timed income for the hospital.
+No matter how hard we try to help every American get health care coverage, it’s a slow-going process.
+For those who are not insured and need care, health care bills are often paid out of pocket over long periods of time.
+This can be expensive for the patient, and a loss of income for the hospital.

-Hospitals can use some of the money they receive through premium payments to cover the immediate cost of treating uninsured patients who come in.
-Hospitals service a person in serious need with or without insurance.
+Hospitals use some money they receive from premium payments to cover the cost of treating uninsured patients.
+Hospitals provide care to individuals in serious need with or without insurance.

-We hope that you feel better informed about how your health insurance payments are broken down to serve you!
-If you have any questions about your health insurance, coverage or payments, please leave us a note in the comments with your questions or concerns so we can provide you with all the details you want and need about your health care coverage.
+We hope you now feel better informed about all the ways your health insurance payments serve you.
+If you have any questions about your health insurance, coverage or payments, please leave us a note in the comments.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.